Summer 1964-65

 First female w/o's at McM; SSL Mary Alice McWhinnie and Mary Odile Cahoon.

-PICO established for future RISP and other ice drilling projects.
+PICO established in Lincoln, Nebraska for the future RISP and other ice drilling projects.

 Top of page | Continue to 1975-90